Hurrian religion: Religious centers

 The religious center of the kingdom of Kizzuwatna was the city of Kummanni.
 Despite the similarity of names, it was not the same city as Kumme.
-A Kizzuwatnean temple of Ishara was located on a mountain bearing her name.
+A Kizzuwatnean temple of Išḫara was located on a mountain bearing her name.
 Furthermore, at least two temples dedicated to Nupatik existed in this area.

 In the Hittite Empire Samuha served as one of the main centers of the worship of Hurrian deities.
 Another major sanctuary was located in a rocky area near Hattusa, known today as Yazılıkaya (Turkish: "inscribed rock"), though it is uncertain if it can be considered a temple in the strict sense of this term.
 The walls are decorated with reliefs of two processions of deities.
 The goddesses follow Ḫepat, while the gods - Teššub, and the order of individual deities overlaps with the known kaluti lists.
 The central relief depicts these two deities standing face to face.

 Practice

 At least some deities received daily offerings of bread or flour, as attested in Hattusa and Nuzi.
 One well known type of Hurrian offerings was keldi, translated as "peace offering" or "goodwill offering."
 It is also assumed that many monthly or seasonal festivals were observed by Hurrians, but very few of them are well documented, one exception being the hišuwa festival from Kizzuwatna, possibly originally celebrated in Syria.
 It was meant to guarantee good fortune for the royal couple.
-Deities who received offering during it included "Teššub Manuzi," Lelluri, Allani, Ishara, two manifestations of Nupatik (pibithi - "of Pibid(a)" and zalmathi - "of Zalman(a)/Zalmat") and the Anatolian goddess Maliya.
-Another Kizzuwatnean festival, which was dedicated to Ishara, took place in autumn.
+Deities who received offering during it included "Teššub Manuzi," Lelluri, Allani, Išḫara, two manifestations of Nupatik (pibithi - "of Pibid(a)" and zalmathi - "of Zalman(a)/Zalmat") and the Anatolian goddess Maliya.
+Another Kizzuwatnean festival, which was dedicated to Išḫara, took place in autumn.

 A Hurrian ritual calendar is attested in documents from Nuzi.
 In the earliest sources from the third millennium BCE, when the city was known as Gasur, the local calendar was similar to these from Ebla, Mari, Abu Salabikh and Eshnunna, and the month names used at the time originate in Semitic languages.
 However, after Hurrians settled in the city, they started to use one of their own, which in some cases could be combined with the old calendar, as evidenced by a document combining month names from both into a sequence.
 The Hurrian month names in Nuzi were Impurtanni, Arkuzzi, Kurilli, Šeḫali ša dIM (the logogram stands for the name of the god Teššub, while šeḫali might mean "festival"), Šeḫali ša Nergal, Attanašwe, Šeḫlu (followed by a month whose name is not preserved), Ḫuru, Mitirunni (mitirunnu was a festival involving a parade of divine statues) and Ḫutalši.
 Only the names of a few of the etymologically non-Hurrian months are preserved: Ḫiaru (second; the name refers to a festival also known from northern and western Mesopotamia), Ḫinzuru (third), Tamūzu (fourth), Ulūlu (sixth), Sabūtu (seventh, as indicated by the name), Kinūnu (ninth; the name refers to a festival focused on a ritual brazier), Ḫegalla, Qarrāti and Ḫamannu (position in the calendar unknown).
 Some Hurrian month names, including a possible cognate of Attanašwe, Atanatim, are also known from Alalakh.